Event

 Dr David Okai

-Clinical lead in neuropsychiatry, consultant neuropsychiatrist, South London and Maudsley NHS Foundation Trust
+Clinical lead for psychiatry, South London and Maudsley NHS Foundation Trust

 Dr Ross Dunne